DarioNonis/node-sqlite3/README.md

-# node-sqlite3 with CentOS 7 support
+# Fork of node-sqlite3

-Mainly used for my another project - [Tavern](https://github.com/DarioNonis/Tavern)
+Mainly used for my another project - Tavern

-## What is the different between TryGhost/node-sqlite3?

-The official one is dropped the support for CentOS 7, but my fork supports CentOS 7.

-If you want to build a Node.js application which can be installed on many Linux distributions like Tavern, this library should be useful.

-If your application will be just designed for new Linux distributions, you probably do not need it, just use the official one.
+- SQLite update to 3.36.0
+- ARM pre-built
+- Fix npm security problem

 PS: No electron supports